Flower Mound High School: Advanced classes

 In 2007, 36.4% of FMHS students took at least one AP or dual-enrollment course in the 2005–2006 school year; 32.2% of the school population took at least one AP or IB test; that number rose in 2007 to 39.2%.
-75% of the 1,162 AP tests taken scored a "passing" 3, 4, or 5, beating the national average of 57.0%.
-The school, as of 2025, currently recognizes 163 AP Scholars, 122 AP Scholars with Honor, 372 AP Scholars with Distinction, and 6 National Scholars.
+75% of the 1,162 AP tests taken scored a "passing" 3, 4, or 5, which was above the national average of 57.0%.

 Off-campus education

-Flower Mound High School provides students with several off-campus instruction options.
-The LISD Virtual Learning Academy (VLA), provides flexible online courses for high school students, the Dale Jackson Career Center provides technical and career-oriented courses. and the Lewisville Learning Center provides accelerated education for grade advancement.
+Flower Mound High School provides students with off-campus instruction options.
+The LISD Virtual Learning Academy (VLA), provides flexible online courses for high school students.
+Flower Mound students can also enroll in courses at the Technology, Exploration and Career Center East & West (TECC-E & TECC-W), which replaced the aging Dale Jackson Career Center.
 Lewisville ISD announced plans for the opening of a night school in January 2009 meant to supplement and accelerate existing high school education and provide an alternative path to a high school diploma.

-Flower Mound students can also enroll in courses at the Technology, Exploration and Career Center East & West (TECC-E & TECC-W respectively).
+Dual Credit

+Flower Mound High School offers Dual Credit, in a partnership with North Central Texas College and Collin College.
+According to the LISD, these classes offer "students the chance to take college-level classes, taught on the high school campus by college professors.
+When students successfully complete Dual Credit courses, they earn both high school credit and college credit for the corresponding college course from the partnering college/university."

+NCTC Criteria

+Dual Credit courses require specific criteria to be met for a student to take it.
+The student must meet the college readiness requirements, and be accepted into Dual Credit.
+Students are directly responsible for their own costs, except for those covered by the Free/Reduced Lunch Program.
+The current tuition per credit hour as of 2025 is US$55.

+The student must meet a minimum SAT/ACT/TSIA2 score, which is part of the College Readiness Requirements: